 Several players have not been able to go out at 100 precent and Coach Gilligan has had to improvise and piece together her starting lineup as a result "But I feel great about this team, it works harder than any other team I coached here at Hamilton.
 The morale is good," she said.
 The coach hopes the last two games prepared the team for the difficult conference games ahead.

-Did you know...
+The conference is very competitive and Gilligan sees no push-overs.
+This weekend the Continentals will face RPI and Vassar before having four straight home games.
+Gilligan believes that "both are good teams and we will have tough games.
+It is always difficult to play RPI, but we should be able to beat them.
+We won our last game against them at home 4-0.
+We played 2-2 against Vassar even though we dominated the game.
+This game ultimately knocked us out of the Liberty League tournament.
+Both are solid teams."
+In order to win the upcoming matches and get a shot at redemption against Vassar, the team will Did you know...

-...that the soccer team under Coach Gilligan has progressed to the postseason nine times in the last ten years? continue to rely on forwards Anne Graveley'11, who has scored four of the Continentals eight goals this season, and Alex Rimmer'12, who contributed two goals.
+...that the soccer team under Coach Gilligan has progressed to the postseason nine times in the last ten years? continue to rely on forwards Anne Graveley '11, who has scored four of the Continentals eight goals this season, and Alex Rimmer' 12, who contributed two goals.
 The team is playing high level soccer and can compete with the best teams in the division.
 Gilligan is constantly rotating the personnel on the field, and regularly subbing players in and out.
 Coach Gilligan said, "The team is currently sixteen players deep.
 I want to have as many players involved as possible to produce a high level of intensity and effort.
+Everybody needs to be part of the team and contribute."
+Accordingly, the team will continue giving every player substantial playing time, including both goal keepers, who usually switch at half time.
+Gilligan feels more secure this way in case one of the goalies gets injured.
+Overall, the outlook for the next games seem promising for the Continentals.
+Barring any setbacks from injuries, the team should be able to keep up the high playing level and eventually will start scoring again.
+It seems to be only a matter of time before the team will build a new winning streak.
 BLUE OUT OPENER COME AND WATCH THE CONTINENTALS FIRST FOOT-BALL GAME OF THE SEASON AGAINST AMHERST COLLEGE AND COME DECKED OUT IN BLUE.
-The Football team needs YOUR SUPPORT TO TURN Steuben Field into A BLUE HOLE.
+THE FOOTBALL TEAM NEEDS YOUR SUPPORT TO TURN STEUBEN FIELD INTO A BLUE HOLE.

 THE HOME FIELD ADVANTAGE IS ONLY AS GOOD AS YOU MAKE IT AND THE TEAM CAN USE SOME EXTRA NOISE TO START THEIR SEASON IN STYLE.
 Go HAMILTON!